Liam-Hayes8/Student-Scheduling-Copilot/README.md

 Students struggle with complex scheduling scenarios involving multiple constraints, recurring events, and conflict resolution.
 Traditional calendar apps require manual input for each event, making it difficult to handle requests like "block 7–9pm Tu/Th for EE labs; avoid Fridays; add all midterm dates from my syllabus PDF; resolve conflicts with my work shifts."

+The Student Scheduling Copilot solves this by combining natural language processing with RAG (Retrieval-Augmented Generation) to automatically extract and schedule events from course syllabi, while providing intelligent conflict resolution and audit trails.

 ## Architecture

 ```